hatici1/ai-automation-site/README.md

 ## Customization

 You can customize the content by editing the HTML files.
 To change colors or typography, update the CSS variables in `style.css`.
 The hero image (`images/hero.png`) can be replaced with another image; ensure it has an appropriate aspect ratio and update the `<img>` tag in `index.html` accordingly.

+### Protecting your email address

+Web crawlers can harvest plain‑text email addresses from web pages and use them for spam.
+To reduce this risk, the site obfuscates your address using a base64‑encoded string and decodes it on the client with JavaScript.
+This keeps the email address out of the page’s source code and deters unsophisticated bots.
+If you change your email, update the encoded string in the `<script>` sections of `contact.html` and `digital-card.html` (see the comments in those files).

+### Digital business card & QR code

+The `digital-card.html` page provides a minimalist, mobile‑friendly business card that you can share with clients.
+It features your name, company, location, email link and a call‑booking link, along with a QR code that leads back to your website.
+The QR code is generated via the free service at `api.qrserver.com`; you can change the target URL by modifying the `data` query parameter in the image’s `src` attribute.
+Once deployed, scan the QR code to test that it opens your site correctly.

 ### Scheduling appointments with Cal.com